dojo/docs/dojo/byId.rst

     console.log("no node with id='fooBar' found!");
   }

+Most (if not all) functions in Dojo accept either a string or DomNode as a parameter.
+If passed a string, the function typically calls dojo.byId(), ensuring a domNode is always the object.
+For instance:

+.. code-block :: javascript
+  :linenos:

+  dojo.style(dojo.byId("foo"), "opacity", 0.5);
+  // is identical to:
+  dojo.style("foo", "opacity", 0.5);

+The latter is preferred, as the call to dojo.byId is made in both cases.
+The passing of a string ID is consistent throughout the Dojo Toolkit.

 JavaScript has a fun convention for conditionals inline.
 Imagine wanting a domNode reference, and if not present, default to some other node:

 .. code-block :: javascript